 Cathrine Lawaetz Wimmelmann

-My main research interest concerns the psychological aspects of overweight.
+Another main research area of mine is the development of childhood overweight.
 Overweight has for several decades been one of the leading public health concerns with worldwide more than 3.5 million individuals dying of obesity-related causes each year.
 Genetic factors are undoubtedly important determinants of the general trends in overweight, but they cannot account for the substantial individual differences observed in most populations.
 Psychological and social factors are believed to play a crucial role in both the development and treatment of overweight.
 Therefore, my current and future research on overweight are divided into two subjects: 1) Early social, psychological, behavioral and environmental predictors of overweight, and 2) The influence of psychological factors on the treatment of severe overweight. – Thus, my research provides important knowledge concerning prevention and treatment.